 Mental health practitioners will facilitate referrals to headspace services and other community based supports as appropriate, and help school-level planning to support student mental health needs.

-Find frequently asked questions about the mental health practitioners initiative
+Additional information about the mental health in schools initiative

 Mental Health Toolkit